yisheng90/the-exploding-kitten/README.md

-# Project #1: [Your Game Name]
+# Your Project Name

-This is the starter code for project 1 - [specfification here](https://jeremiahalex.gitbooks.io/wdi-sg/content/11-projects/project-1/readme.html).
+This is the starter code for WDI projects.
 Please update this README file with information specific to your project.
-Replace this paragraph with a short description of your project.
+Replace this paragraph for instance, with a short description of your project.
 Then update the sections below.
-Read the specificaion above for detailed
+Refer to your project specificaion for instructions on how to submit your projects.

 ## Getting Started

 Provide instructions here about how to get your project running on our local machine.
-Do we just need to clone and open a certain file or do we need to install specific
+Do we just need to clone and open a certain file or do we need to install anything first.

 ### Prerequisites

-What things are needed to install and run the project, how do we install them
+What is needed to install and run the project, how do we install them

 ```
 Code example